by Robyn Stewart, former financial aid officer at College of the Holy Cross

 Scholarships for Middle School Students

-If your student excels at writing, maybe an essay competition is more his thing?
-VFW Patriot’s Pen essay contest, Scholastic Arts and Writing Awards, and Letters About Literature are examples of writing scholarships geared for younger children.
+- If your student excels at writing, maybe consider an essay competition?
+VFW Patriot’s Pen essay contest, Scholastic Arts and Writing Awards, and the Maryknoll Essay Contest are examples of writing scholarships open to younger children.

 A Family Affair

 It is important to involve your child in the scholarship search process.
 Don’t overlook opportunities in your local community as you search.
-Make sure you are regularly checking your local paper or hometown blog.
-Other places to search include parenting magazines and online parenting blogs and communities.
+Make sure to regularly check your local paper or hometown blog.
+Other places to search include parenting magazines and online parenting groups and communities.

 One last reminder if you are counting on early scholarship search efforts to yield big results: because your student may not be ready for college for several years yet, you will want to double-check how the scholarship donors actually award the funds.
 We have found that some scholarship providers contact the student closer to entering college and disperse a check made out to the school the student eventually attends.
 Other donors will give award winners a timeframe in which to use their scholarships, and some organizations have fine print about the type of institution where the money can be used at.
 At these young ages, students will require a bit more hand-holding during the scholarship search process, but the rewards can be great!